We have amended the document to reflect the revised NAPF corporate governance policy and voting guidelines published on 18 November 2013.

 A company's auditor is required to report to the shareholders on the annual accounts of the company.

 The directors of a company must prepare a directors' report for each financial year.
 Parent companies, which prepare group accounts, must also produce a consolidated group directors' report.
-All companies (apart from small companies) must include a business review within their directors' report.
+From 1 October 2013, all companies (apart from small companies) must prepare a stand-alone strategic report.